1. Cybersex Crimes in Washington D.C.: Understanding Deepfake Offenses

 |---|---|---|

 | Distribution of sexually explicit synthetic media | D.C.
-Code $22-1834 (Obscene or indecent publications) | Up to 5 years imprisonment and/or $12,500 fine |
+Code §22-1834 | Up to 5 years imprisonment and/or $12,500 fine |

-| Possession with intent to distribute deepfake pornography | Federal 18 U.S.C. $2252A | 5–20 years imprisonment per count |
+| Possession with intent to distribute deepfake pornography | Federal 18 U.S.C. §2252A | 5–20 years imprisonment per count |

 | Viewing synthetic content involving minors | D.C.
-Code $22-3501 et seq. | Up to 2 years imprisonment and/or fine |
+Code §22-3501 et seq. | Up to 2 years imprisonment and/or fine |

 While no single landmark deepfake criminal trial has emerged directly from the D.C.
 Superior Court, national cases strongly reflect how seriously courts view these technologically sophisticated offenses.
 Judges consistently issue harsh penalties based on clear aggravating factors, providing guidance on the judicial response to these crimes.
+These case trends highlight the evolving landscape of prosecuting cybersex crimes across the nation, setting precedents relevant in Washington D.C. courtrooms.

-Sentencing Considerations
+Sentencing Considerations for Digital Offenses

 Judges rigorously consider the following elements when determining appropriate sentences, often leading to longer terms of imprisonment: